richjoslin/GoogleSheetsToPlayFab/README.md

 # GoogleSheetsToPlayFab

+## IMPORTANT: as of 2016 this project is outdated and no longer supported, sorry!

 This is a JavaScript function that runs in Google Sheets to export the active spreadsheet to a PlayFab Catalog  JSON structure.
 This JSON can be saved locally and uploaded through PlayFab's Game Manager.

 To use it with your Google Sheet: